networkoctopus/Silverletter/README.md

 On the first login, LinuxBook-Air waits for GNOME Initial Setup to finish, then lets you choose whether to install Toshy, apply the WhiteSur desktop theme with MacTahoe icons and Firefox styling, and restore the standard GNOME Flatpak application set.
 You can install any combination, postpone setup, or permanently skip it.

-Open **LinuxBook-Air Setup** from the application launcher to install or remove optional components later.
+Open **Setup** from the application launcher to install or remove optional components later.

 ## Updates